Temporis Capital Limited Pillar 3 Disclosure

 The Firm’s ICAAP includes an assessment of the design and performance of the internal controls in place to mitigate risks, the probability of the risk occurring, the potential financial and reputational impact, and the adequacy of the Firm’s capital base.

 The ICAAP is the process through which Temporis determines that it is able to identify and manage its key risks on an ongoing basis and that it has sufficient capital in respect of such risks.
 The process is forward looking and is an integral part of the management of the Firm.
-The Compliance Officer is responsible for the ICAAP within Temporis and consulted with the appropriate members of staff (including the Chief Risk Officer) to ensure the accuracy of their findings.
+The CEO is responsible for the ICAAP within Temporis and has consulted with the appropriate members of staff (including the COO and Compliance Officer ) to ensure the accuracy of their findings.

 The Firm’s Executive Committee formally reviews and approves the ICAAP document on at least an annual basis (or when there are material changes to the Firm’s business model and risk exposures).
 The Executive Committee, as part of its review of the ICAAP, sets the Firm’s risk appetite, confirms the key material risks have been considered and assessed, and validates the stress testing scenarios.

-If necessary the Firm would allocate extra capital to the relevant risk, but this has not been deemed necessary.
+If necessary, the Firm would allocate extra capital to the relevant risk, but this has not been deemed necessary.
 The Firm has concluded that its Tier 1 capital is sufficient to cover its Pillar 1 and Pillar 2 requirements.
+(Note that following the implementation of the IFPR, referred to above, the requirement to produce an ICAAP has been replaced by an equivalent requirement to produce an ICARA document – “Internal Capital Adequacy and Risk Assessment”.
+Temporis will be producing its first ICARA during the course of 2022).

 The main features of the firm’s Capital Resources are as follows: